chief10x/tag-adapter/README.md

 ### Usage

-Just TagAdapter as the adapter of the recyclerView.
+Just set TagAdapter as the adapter of the recyclerView.
 ```Kotlin
 recyclerView.apply {